sxored-ai/sxored-satellite/README.md

 To be able to use this SDK, each client must be registered in the client database in SxoredOS.
 The IP address to access the endpoint must also be whitelisted first.

+Contact our [Customer Success](mailto:use@sxored.com) if your business interested to implement our SxoredOS.

 ## Beta status

 This SDK is in beta, and there may be breaking changes between versions without a major version update.
 Therefore, we recommend pinning the package version to a specific version.
 This way, you can install the same version each time without breaking changes unless you are intentionally looking for the latest version.

 ## Contributing